Group of five students playing a game

 • Scores from aptitude, achievement or creativity assessments given in a school setting

-After Chesterfield County Public Schools confirms gifted identification and placement from the previous school system, the student will be provisionally placed in services most comparable to those received in the student’s last school.
-The child will then be evaluated using Chesterfield County Public Schools criteria before the end of the school year when possible.
-A previous identification in another school system does not guarantee eligibility for CCPS gifted services.
+After Chesterfield County Public Schools confirms gifted identification and placement from the previous school system, the student will be provisionally placed in CCPS services most comparable to those previously received.
+The student will then be automatically evaluated for gifted eligibility using Chesterfield County Public Schools criteria during the next available assessment window and will remain in the provisional placement through the school year in which the evaluation occurs.
+A previous gifted identification in another school system does not guarantee eligibility for CCPS gifted services.

 Evaluation & Identification Process